Friday, March 27, 2026

 WITH READ ONLY;

--- Replace an existing view definition
+-- Replace existing view

 -- Drop a view